mikaylalitt/ViRMEn/README.md

 training
 ```

+To run the experimment with these properties, click the running person in the top left corner.

 ### T-Maze:

 The second maze is a t-shaped maze.
 The endzones are at the tips of the T, and the animals must not only alternate endzones in order to receive a reward, they must also travel back through a return hallway and then the main hallway after receiving a reward to be eligible for another reward.
 To run this maze, open the experiment: